Best For

 The level of responsiveness is documented in the video below.

-The response time on the GhostBed Luxe was extraordinarily fast, especially for this type of mattress.
+The response time on the GhostBed Luxe was extremely fast, especially for this type of mattress.
 The entire mattress rebounds back to its original shape within 0.3 seconds.

 Typically memory foam is going to perform slower, so we were pleasantly surprised to see how quickly it responds to the movements of sleepers.